Middle & Upper School renovation

 At Linder, classrooms aren’t just rooms—they are thoughtfully designed environments that maximize focus and learning.
 They reduce sensory overload, allow for hands-on teaching, support executive functioning, and create the kind of calm, clear structure that helps students thrive.

-Immersive spaces spark creativity, experimentation, and real-world application.
-Purpose-built labs and studios mirror professional settings—from a fully equipped science lab and tech/robotics workspace to dedicated art studios, a professional-grade dance studio, and sound-proofed music rooms for individual practice.
-They mix chemicals, build circuits, choreograph performances, and produce gallery-ready work—all as part of their daily experience.
+Immersive spaces will spark creativity, experimentation, and real-world application.
+Purpose-built labs and studios will mirror professional settings—from a fully equipped science lab and tech/robotics workspace to dedicated art studios, a professional-grade dance studio, and sound-proofed music rooms for individual practice.
+Students will mix chemicals, build circuits, choreograph performances, and produce gallery-ready work—all as part of their daily experience.

 For students who learn best by doing, experiential education can be transformative.
 These experiences unlock confidence, deepen understanding, and make learning stick by connecting academics to the real world in powerful, lasting ways.